 This Microsoft Access project was created by EBSCO Information Services and is being made available to the library community under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 Authored by Oliver Pesch

-UPEI CompSci students working with Melissa Belvadi have created a COUNTER 5 SUSHI harvester, report manager and analysis tool.
+UPEI CompSci students working with Melissa Belvadi have created a COUNTER 5 SUSHI harvester, report manager, and analysis tool.

 The team designed the tool for individual libraries rather than consortia.
-It works entirely on a local desktop and no local server needed.
+It works entirely on a local desktop and no local server is needed.
 You can get the tool from https://github.com/CS-4820-Library-Project/COUNTER-5-Report-Tool/releases

 The tool handles cost data that is on a non-calendar-year cycle, and also handles that in the visual cost-ratio charts.
-Allowing cost data to be provided by any range of month/years required reworking some of the underlying database tables, so there’s some conversion/rebuilding that needs to be done if you’ve already started to use it.
+Allowing cost data to be provided by any range of months/years required reworking some of the underlying database tables, so there’s some conversion/rebuilding that needs to be done if you’ve already started to use it.

-The easiest thing to do if you haven’t spent a lot of time manually importing non-SUSHI R4 and R5 data, is to export your vendors’ data and cost data, and then install the new version in a totally different directory and start over, importing your vendors from that export, and re-fetching all the SUSHI reports.
+The easiest thing to do if you haven’t spent a lot of time manually importing non-SUSHI R4 and R5 data is to export your vendors’ data and cost data, and then install the new version in a different directory and start over, importing your vendors from that export, and re-fetching all the SUSHI reports.

 Then if you had used the Cost function, you’ll need to edit the exported costs tsvs to include the new date columns (instead of just year, there’s start-month, start-year, end-month, end-year).

 You can read the explanation about upgrading the cost tables at the bottom of this page: